ben-mathu/idea-bag-solutions/main/common/README.md

 # Command Line Application Menu (Interface)

 A python module that contains a class to that help manage command line application menu.

-An Example of a commang line menu:
+An Example of a command line interface:

 ```
     Application to generate the fibonacci sequence